 The RSF’s tactics against protesters are not new, said analysts.

 The paramilitary force grew out of the Janjaweed militias which rights groups accuse of committing war crimes – including killings, rapes and torture of civilians – in Sudan’s western region of Darfur after the outbreak of conflict there in 2003.
 The force was established in 2013 to fight armed rebel groups in Sudan.
-Hemeti was appointed its commander.
+Hemedti was appointed its commander.

-Jerome Tubiana, a researcher on Sudan, Chad and the Horn of Africa who met Hemeti in 2009, wrote in a Foreign Policy report that the general was in his 40s and hailed from a Chadian Arab clan.
+Jerome Tubiana, a researcher on Sudan, Chad and the Horn of Africa who met Hemedti in 2009, wrote in a Foreign Policy report that the general was in his 40s and hailed from a Chadian Arab clan.

-Born into an impoverished family that settled in Darfur in the 1980s, Hemeti dropped out of primary school in the third grade.
+Born into an impoverished family that settled in Darfur in the 1980s, Hemedti dropped out of primary school in the third grade.
 He made a living by trading camels before becoming a leader in the feared Janjaweed militia when the Darfur conflict broke out.

 In addition to the Darfur region, the RSF were also deployed to states such as South Kordofan and the Blue Nile, where they were accused of committing rights abuses.
 In a 2015 report, Human Rights Watch described them as “men with no mercy”.